-The information contained in this Official Statement is subject to change without notice and no implication should be derived therefrom or from the sale of the 2021 Series E Bonds or the remarketing of the 2008-2018 Consolidated Series Bonds that there has been no change in the affairs of the Corporation from the date hereof.
+The information contained in this Official Statement is subject to change without notice and no implication should be derived therefrom or from the sale of the 2021 Series G Bonds that there has been no change in the affairs of the Corporation from the date hereof.
 Pursuant to the General Resolution, the Corporation has covenanted to keep proper books of record and account in which full, true and correct entries will be made of all its dealings and transactions under the General Resolution, and to cause such books to be audited for each fiscal year.
-The General Resolution requires that such books be open to inspection by the Trustee and the owners of not less than five percent (5%) of the Bonds then Outstanding issued thereunder during regular business hours of the Corporation, and that the Corporation furnish a copy of the auditor's report, when available, upon the request of the owner of any Outstanding Index Floating Rate Bonds.
+The General Resolution requires that such books be open to inspection by the Trustee and the owners of not less than five percent (5%) of the Bonds then Outstanding issued thereunder during regular business hours of the Corporation, and that the Corporation furnish a copy of the auditor's report, when available, upon the request of the owner of any Outstanding 2021 Series G Bonds.